The intelligent content supply chain

 Moving from last-touch attribution to probabilistic, multi-touch contribution modeling.

-The most powerful capability is the closed intelligence loop.
+The most powerful capability is the closed intelligence loop:

 Underperforming modules trigger AI-generated root-cause analysis